kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 - *Resource driver controller*: a central component which handles resource allocation by watching ResourceClaims and updating their status once it is done with allocation.
 It may run inside the cluster or outside of it.
 The only hard requirement is that it can connect to the API server.
-Optionally, it may also be configured as a [special scheduler extender](#kube-scheduler).
 - *Resource kubelet plugin*: a component which cooperates with kubelet to prepare the usage of the resource on a node.